watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.6.10
 - Needed to stringify json before addDocument in Discovery node.
+- Using Node.js v 6 features, so will not run on Node.js v 4 anymore

 ### New in version 0.6.9
 - Implemented classify collection on Natural Language Classifier node.
 The collection can be